STREAM Stage 2

 Can MDR-TB be successfully treated with a 9-month fully oral regimen or even with a 6-month regimen?

-STREAM Stage 2 is assessing two new short course regimens for multidrug-resistant tuberculosis (MDR-TB) in comparison with the 9-month regimen developed in Bangladesh which was evaluated in STREAM Stage 1.
+STREAM Stage 2 assessed two new short course regimens for multidrug-resistant tuberculosis (MDR-TB) in comparison with the 9-month regimen developed in Bangladesh which was evaluated in STREAM Stage 1.

-In the 9-month oral regimen the new drug bedaquiline is given throughout treatment in place of the injectable kanamycin which frequently gives rise to unpleasant side-effects such as deafness.
-High dose moxifloxacin is replaced by levofloxacin to minimise potential cardiac side-effects such as QT prolongation.
+In the 9-month oral regimen the new drug bedaquiline was given throughout treatment in place of the injectable kanamycin which frequently gives rise to unpleasant side-effects such as deafness.
+High dose moxifloxacin was replaced by levofloxacin to minimise potential cardiac side-effects such as QT prolongation.

-The 6-month regimen has a shorter intensive phase, and as in the 9-month oral regimen bedaquiline is given throughout treatment and levofloxacin replaces moxifloxacin.
-Prothionamide and ethambutol have both been dropped.
+The 6-month regimen had a shorter intensive phase, and as in the 9-month oral regimen bedaquiline was given throughout treatment and levofloxacin replaced moxifloxacin.
+Prothionamide and ethambutol were both dropped.

-The primary objective of the study is to assess whether the fully oral regimen is non-inferior to the 9-month regimen studied study in Stage 1.
+The primary objective of the study was to assess whether the fully oral regimen was non-inferior to the 9-month regimen studied study in Stage 1.

 Publications from this study